 Sacramental registers should never be made available to genealogical researchers.
-The pastor or other regularly designated person may research information as requested and as time permits and make the information available on separate paper.
+The pastor or other regularly designated person may research information as requested and as time permits, and make the information available on separate paper.
 Care must be taken not to disclose confidential information.

-Type of Data

-Only that data required by canon law and otherwise necessary for the complete and accurate maintenance of sacramental records is to be entered in the sacramental registers.
+Type of Data Only that data required by Canon Law and otherwise necessary for the complete and accurate maintenance of sacramental records is to be entered in the sacramental registers.

-Timeliness

-Entries should be made as soon possible after the event to be recorded.
+Timeliness Entries to be recorded should be made as soon as possible after the event.

-Place of Entry

-As a general rule, the proper parish for the recording of sacraments and deaths is the parish in whose territory the sacraments or rites of Christian burial were celebrated.
-For exceptions, see the individual register sections below.
+Place of Entry As a general rule, the proper parish for the recording of Sacraments and Death is the parish in which territory the Sacraments or Rites of Christian Burial were celebrated.
+For exceptions, see the individual register sections below [beginning on p.
+7].

 Chronological Order Entries should be made in chronological order.
-If the chronological order cannot be kept in some particular case, a small note should be made in the proper chronological location in the register, cross-referencing the actual entry; e.g., "See JONES, page 37".
+If the chronological order cannot be kept in some particular case, a small note should be made in the proper chronological location in the register, cross-referencing the actual entry, e.g., "See JONES, page titled.
+It is important to enter the data in the proper column.
+At least the Baptismal Register will have a column titled "Remarks," "Notations" or something similar.
+There are many references to this column throughout this Handbook.3